Frequently Asked Questions

 Attn: Repairs & Calibration

 Danville, VA 24540

-* Please remember to pack your instrument very well to prevent damage in transit - with at least three inches of resilient packing on all sides, including the top and bottom.
-Include your name, practice name, address, email address, phone number, and any special needs or requirements that you may have.
-All work under $300.00 is completed during the evaluation while more costly repairs exceeding $300.00 will be quoted before we proceed with the repair.
+* Please remember to pack your instrument very well to prevent damage in transit!
+Use the protective carrying case, in addition to at least three inches of resilient packing on all sides inside the box, including the top and bottom.
+Include the completed SUPPORT REQUEST FORM including your name, practice name, address, email address, phone number, description of issue you are having, and any special needs or requirements that you may have.
+All work under approximately $400.00 is completed during the evaluation while more costly repairs (exceeding approximately $400.00) will be quoted before the repair.